pfpimenta/pre-commit-example/README.md

 # some other useful hooks
 - black                     # Python code formatter
+- black-jupyter             # Python code formatter (with Jupyter Notebook support)
 - jupyter-notebook-cleanup  # Removes cell output of .ipynb notebook and some metadata for better security.
 - isort                     # Sorts and organizes Python imports
+- pep257                    # Checks compliance with Python docstring conventions
+- python-no-eval            # A quick check for the `eval()` built-in function
+- dead                      # Simple python dead code detection
+- terraform_fmt             # Rewrites all Terraform configuration files to a canonical format
+- terraform_validate        # Validates all Terraform configuration files
+- jenkinslint               # Validates Jenkinsfiles using a Jenkins server